You are here

 - Degree(s) offered, length of program, program requirements

 - Faculty and their areas of expertise, reputation and credentials

 - Career planning and job search assistance

 - Culture of the program, school, community

-- Physical facilities, equipment, labs, libraries, and practicum/clinical opportunities
+- Facilities, equipment, labs, libraries and practicum/clinical opportunities

-- Any other criteria that is important or necessary for you to succeed
+- Additional criteria important or necessary for you to succeed